Dansby Swanson Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.45).
+- The Mets' 4.42 team ERA ranks 18th among all MLB pitching staffs.

+- Carrasco (3-6) gets the starting nod for the Mets in his 17th start of the season.
+He has a 6.60 ERA in 76 1/3 innings pitched, with 52 strikeouts.

-- In his most recent outing on Thursday against the Kansas City Royals, the righty tossed 5 2/3 innings, allowing three earned runs while surrendering 11 hits.
+- In his last appearance on Thursday, the right-hander tossed six innings against the Kansas City Royals, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.